-During visual deprivation, MSCKF \cite{4209642} performs inertial navigation solution and updates the error covariance matrix.
+During visual deprivation, MSCKF \cite{4209642} performs an inertial navigation solution and updates the error covariance matrix.
 As the linearization error of inertial navigation accumulates, the error covariance increases gradually.
 When the observation is recovered, MSCKF will correct the estimated state to the direction of visual measurement, resulting in a jump in the estimated result, as shown in \figref{fig:MSCKF1}.
-If the visual measurement is more accurate, the jump direction will reduce the current error to some extent.
+If the visual measurement is more accurate, the jump direction will somewhat reduce the current error.

 However, when the cumulative error during visual deprivation is large, the state estimation cannot converge after visual measurement recovery, resulting in the failure of filtering correction and divergence of navigation results, \figref{fig:MSCKF2}.